usnistgov/MATS/docs/source/Generating Parameter Line lists.rst

 			- set the gamma_2 temperature exponent equal to the gamma0 temperature exponent
 			- set the delta_2 temperature exponent equal to the delta0 temperature exponent
 			- set the dicke narrowing temperature exponent to 1
-		4. Save the supplemented and MATS formatted HITRAN information as filename_initguess.csv
+		4. Save the supplemented MATS formatted HITRAN information as filename_initguess.csv

 		Parameters